 For more information on how a Centrifugal Pump works, head over to our Centrifugal Pump Guide.

 We also distribute a whole range of Air Operated Diaphragm Pumps available in a variety of materials and options including, Metal, PTFE, HDPE, Low Energy and Sanitary.

 The Diaphragm Pumps we offer can self-prime up to 5m from dry (8m from a wetted pipe).
-Diaphragm Pumps are a fantastic option for self-priming applications because they can pull high volumes of fluid, as well as being able to dry run without causing damage to the pump, meaning that AODs are useful for emptying tanks.
-The suction capability of your Diaphragm Pump will depend on the size of pump that you purchase but all of them can be installed above fluid.
+Diaphragm Pumps are a fantastic option for self-priming applications because they can pull high volumes of fluid, as well as are able to dry run without causing damage to the pump, meaning that AODs are useful for emptying tanks.
+The suction capability of your Diaphragm Pump will depend on the size of the pump that you purchase but all of them can be installed above the fluid.